BIOSTAT591: Introduction to R

 - This is a first year course for Online students

-- 2 Credit Hour(s) for online MPH students for residential students; 3 Credit Hour(s) for online MS students
+- 2 credit hour(s) for online MPH students; 2 credit hour(s) for online MS students;

 - Instructor(s): Boonstra, Philip (Online MPH); Boonstra, Philip (Online MS);